Halloween Salad (Halloween Side Dish)

 I already had a small bat-shaped cookie cutter on hand from when I made bat tortilla chips for my Halloween food ideas platter, so it made perfect sense to make some pepperoni bats for this salad.

-I used Boar’s Head deli pepperoni for this Halloween side dish, and I asked at the deli for the pepperoni to be thick sliced.
+I used Boar’s Head deli pepperoni for this Halloween side dish, and I asked at the deli for the pepperoni to be thick sliced (I use this same pepperoni for my football themed charcuterie board, too).
 Salami would also be a good alternative if you can’t find pepperoni.

 And either salami or pepperoni bats would be perfect for a Halloween charcuterie board!